noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 1. Install Notepad++ using defaults (click yes, next, or allow to all prompts).
 1. Install GIT for Windows using defaults (click yes, next, or allow to all prompts).
 1. Install CMake using defaults (click yes, next, or allow to all prompts).
+1. Install Visual Studio Express 2013 For Windows Desktop using defaults (click yes, next, or allow to all prompts).
 1. If you downloaded HeidiSQL, install HeidiSQL using defaults (click yes, next, or allow to all prompts).
 1. Install TortoiseSVN using defaults (click yes, next, or allow to all prompts).<br />_The TortoiseSVN installation may say you need to reboot. **If it does then reboot before continuing.**_